 Land use, organic farming, honeybee colony decline, USDA fruit and vegetable advisory committee, EPA Agricultural Advisor and fumigant pesticide restrictions.

 - How large of an increase have you seen in your farmland property value this year

 - From plan to policy

 - ‘In it for the long run’

 - Bill addresses concerns about state’s agritourism activities

 Reporters, please visit our news room located in the Media and Publications section of this site.

-Members of Ohio’s equine industry rallied at the Statehouse Tuesday to support a measure to place slot machines in Ohio racetracks.
+Members of Ohio’s equine industry rallied at the Statehouse last month to support a measure to place slot machines in Ohio racetracks.

 Productive OFBF workers have been a driving force behind this year’s membership campaign.